- What is user experience design?

 What is your design process?

-- Based on the results of discovery, team members generate personæ, Jobs-to-be-Done, or user stories.
+- Based on the results of research, team members generate personæ or Jobs-to-be-Done.
 Designers explore possible solutions in the form of prototypes that are based on sketches, flowcharts, wireframes, and visual mockups.
 Prototyping tools include Sketch, InVision, and Keynote.
 “If a picture is worth a thousand words, a prototype is worth a thousand meetings,” a wise man once said.